falcosecurity/falco/proposals/20231220-features-adoption-and-deprecation.md

 ### Examples

 **Example 1** Let's consider a feature _foo_ in the Output/Alerts Area introduced in Falco 1.0.0 and labeled as *Incubating*.
 The feature is promoted to *Stable* in Falco 1.1.0 (because the feature did not get any user-facing change).
-Subsequently, maintainers decide that backward-compatible changes must be introduced in _foo_ to improve its functionality.
+Subsequently, maintainers decide that backward-incompatible changes must be introduced in _foo_ to improve its functionality.
 The part of the feature to be changed is labeled as *Deprecated* in Falco 1.2.0, and the deprecation period starts.
 The non-backward compatible change is then introduced in Falco 1.4.0.

 **Example 2** The `--bar` flag in the CLI/Config Area has been introduced since Falco 1.1.0 and is labeled as *Stable*.
 Before releasing Falco 1.5.0, maintainers realize `--bar` is redundant and should be removed.
 The flag is labeled as *Deprecated* in Falco 1.5.0, and the deprecation period starts.
 The flag is removed in Falco 1.6.0.